RajendrasinhParmar/30DaysOfML/Day 12/ReadMe.md

 The associated exercise with the second lesson of the course is provided in [Exercise: Missing Values](./exercise-missing-values.ipynb)

 Submission for the exercise is available in [submission_missing_values.csv](./home-data-for-ml-course/submission_missing_values.csv)

+## Intermediate Machine Learning Lesson 3

+### Categorical Variables

+In this tutorial, you will learn what a categorical variable is, along with three approaches for handling this type of data.

+Categorical data is any kind of data that takes limited number of values.

+As most of the models will not directly support categorical data we need to process them first.
+There are three approaches to handle categorical data.
+1. Drop Categorical Variables
+2. Ordinal Encoding - The categorical variables that has clear ordering are called `Ordinal variables`.
+3. One-Hot Encoding - The categorical variables that does not have intrinsic ranking are called `nominal variables`.

+Follow the notebook [Categorical Variables](./categorical-variables.ipynb) for lesson details.